Characterizing classification datasets: a study of meta-features for meta-learning: Meta-Features

-\citet{Pinto2016} proposed that the summarization functions should be organized in groups: \emph{descriptive statistical} includes the most common functions and summarizes a set of values in a single result like \emph{max}, \emph{min}, \emph{mean}, \emph{median}, \emph{sd}, \emph{skewness}, \emph{kurtosis}, \emph{iqRange}, among others; \emph{distribution} characterizes the distribution of the measure using multiple values.
-For this purpose, the use of histogram with a fixed number of bins \citep{Kalousis1999} and the use of quartiles to summarize the set of values \citep{Bilalli2018} are alternatives observed in the literature; \emph{hypothesis test} assesses an assumption about a set of values, resulting in one or more values, as the p-values and/or the tests result.
+\citeA{Pinto2016}~proposed that the summarization functions should be organized in groups: \emph{descriptive statistical} includes the most common functions and summarizes a set of values in a single result such as \emph{max}, \emph{min}, \emph{mean}, \emph{median}, \emph{sd}, \emph{skewness}, \emph{kurtosis}, \emph{iqRange}, among others; \emph{distribution} characterizes the distribution of the measure using multiple values.
+For this purpose, the use of histogram with a fixed number of bins~\citep{Kalousis1999} and the use of quartiles to summarize the set of values~\citep{Bilalli2018} are alternatives observed in the literature; \emph{hypothesis test} assesses an assumption about a set of values, resulting in one or more values, as the p-values and/or the tests result.
 However, its use has not been observed in the literature.

-Conceptually, any function that offers guarantees of a fixed cardinality, independent of the number of values received by it, can be applied as a summarization function.
-In this sense, even though a \emph{post-processing} function \citep{Pinto2016} can also generate an undiscriminated number of values, a summarization function can not.
-The summarization functions presented in Table \ref{tab:summarization} can be applied to all multi-valued measures indiscriminately.
-Some combinations measure/summarization-function explore semantic concepts, e.g.the standard deviation of the classes proportion \citep{Lindner1999}.
-Particular summarization functions, suitable for a specific measure, like the \emph{nrCorAttr} statistical meta-feature, that summarizes the \emph{cor}, is better instantiated as a meta-feature.
-Section \ref{subsec:summarization} addresses this matter as an open issue and brings possible insights concerning their use and exploration.
+Conceptually, any function that offers guarantees of a fixed cardinality, regardless of the number of values received by it, can be applied as a summarization function.
+Thus, even though a \emph{post-processing} function~\citep{Pinto2016} can also generate indiscriminate number of values, a summarization function cannot.
+The summarization functions presented in Table~\ref{tab:summarization} can be applied to all multi-valued measures indiscriminately.
+Some combinations measure/summarization-function explore semantic concepts, e.g. the standard deviation of the classes proportion~\citep{Lindner1999}.
+Particular summarization functions, suitable for a specific measure, such as the \emph{nrCorAttr} statistical meta-feature, that summarizes the \emph{cor}, is better instantiated as a meta-feature.
+Section~\ref{subsec:summarization} addresses this matter as an open issue and shows possible insights concerning their use and exploration.